zephyrproject-rtos/zephyr/samples/subsys/usb/mass/README.rst

 Requirements
 ************

-This project requires a USB device driver, and either 32KiB (96KiB optional) of RAM or a FLASH device.
+This project requires a USB device driver, and either 96KiB of RAM or a FLASH device.

 Building and Running
 ********************